Webinar – Proteomics using SILAC: Applications in cell culture and living animals

 CECAD Excellence in Aging Research

-More information about Prof. Dr. Martin Krüger and his work
+More information about Prof. Dr. Marcus Krüger and his work

 Research at Marcus Krüger Lab